Last Updated on 08/25/23 by quiltripping

 - Maximum number of crew -1100

-This is a list of all the public spaces on the Sapphire Princess with lots of photos to give you a good sense of the space and design details.
+This is a list of all the public spaces on the Sapphire Princess with lots of photos that provide a good sense of the space and design details.
 My cruise was almost full with about 2100 passengers on board, but somehow it never felt crowded.
-I was always able to find spots to enjoy peace and quiet.
+I was always able to find spots to enjoy peace and quiet or to watch the scenery.

 Deck 5 – Plaza

 The Piazza –The Piazza is the beautiful, airy, three story beating heart of the ship.
-The design details had an Art Deco feel with different marble mosaics, gleaming fawn colored wood accents and an interesting industrial chic architectural detail which decorated the main elevator shafts.
-Gently curving staircases take you from deck 5 up to decks 6 and 7.
+The design details had an Art Deco feel with different marble mosaics, gleaming fawn colored wood accents, and an interesting industrial chic architectural detail which decorated the main elevator shafts.
+Gently curving staircases went from deck 5 up to decks 6 and 7.

 Surrounding the Piazza are:

-The International Café – One of my favorite spots for food on a Princess ship.
+The International Café – one of my favorite spots for food on a Princess ship.
 I love their almond croissants and the little dessert offerings.
-There were also soups, sandwiches and salads, and since it is open all day and night, it’s the spot for satisfying those late night cravings.
-You can also get a variety of specialty coffees here for an extra charge.
+There were also soups, sandwiches and salads, and since it was open all day and night, it was the spot for satisfying those late night cravings.
+I could also get a variety of specialty coffees here for an extra charge.

-Good Spirits at Sea – Lobby bar where you can get signature specialty drinks like the dirty banana (a Princess cruise favorite) and a variety of craft cocktails.
+Good Spirits at Sea – lobby bar where I got signature specialty drinks like the dirty banana (a Princess cruise favorite) and a variety of craft cocktails.

-Vines Wine Bar – Cozy setting with views of the ocean where you can try some of the fine wines available on board.
-Food was not available here, but I could order room service to be delivered to my table through the Medallion app.
+Vines Wine Bar – quiet setting with views of the ocean where I could try some of the fine wines available on board.
 I liked the cozy atmosphere and it was my favorite spot to sit and look out the window at the waves.

-Alfredo’s Pizzeria – This is an intimate space where you can get made to order, yummy, pizzas and other Italian style dishes.
-Extra fees may apply if you don’t have one of the Princess packages.
+Alfredo’s Pizzeria – this was an intimate space where I had fresh, made to order, yummy, pizzas and other Italian style dishes.
+Extra fees applied without one of the Princess packages.

-Savoy Dining Room – Dark wood and traditional details decorate this classy looking dining room which is only open for dinner.
+Savoy Dining Room – Dark wood and traditional details decorated this classy looking dining room which was only open for dinner.
 It was in this dining room that I enjoyed the Chef’s Table experience.

-Vivaldi Dining Room – As the name implies the décor here is Italian all the way.
-This dining venue is also only open for dinner.
+Vivaldi Dining Room – As the name implies the décor here was Italian all the way.
+This dining venue was also only open for dinner.

 Fine Arts Gallery – Showing new art for the art auctions at sea.